Race Relations Month

 International Day for the Elimination of Racial Discrimination / Presentation of Living in Harmony Awards |

-To mark this date, members of the City's Diversity, Equity and Inclusion Advisory Committee present the annual Living in Harmony Awards.
-These awards recognize local organizations, individuals, and students for their efforts in promoting intercultural harmony.
+To mark this date, members of the City's Diversity, Equity and Inclusion Advisory Committee announce the winners of the annual Living in Harmony Awards.
+These awards recognize local organizations, individuals, and students for their efforts in combatting racism.
 A PSA announcing the winners will be posted on the Living in Harmony Awards webpage. |

 2022 Proclamation Video